Dreyfoos School of the Arts: Communication Arts

-Policy Forum competition in New York City in 2006 and 2007.
+Policy Forum competition, now known as the International Public Policy Forum, in New York City in 2006 and 2007.

 The Collaborative Film Productions Club won 1st place in the High School Narrative category at the 2008 Ft.
 Lauderdale International Film Festival for the film "Wednesday".

 The TV production team of 2008–2009 won the NSPA Broadcast Pacemaker award.

 The TV Production team of 2009–2010 won a Broadcast Pacemaker Finalist award.

 Music

 Dreyfoos Music Department was selected as one of the top ten music programs in the country by the NARAS (National Association of Arts and Science) Foundation and was declared a GRAMMY Gold Division School Grammy in the Schools.
 The music department at Dreyfoos includes Band, Strings, Vocal, and Keyboard majors.

 In the summer of 2014, a group of Vocal students competed in the Llangollen International Music Eisteddfod in Llangollen, Wales, and placed 1st in the Senior Children's Choir category and 2nd in both the Folk and Open categories.
 Most recently, they were invited to the American Choral Directors Association (ACDA) National Conference to perform as Choir of Distinction.